 Students can take the course for credit every year that they are in residence at the Institution, with the requirement that the present an original talk based on their research after years 1 and 2.
 For the first two years the students are required to prepare an original research paper, generally related to the seminar theme, in a discipline with a faculty advisor completely outside their own.
 Experience has shown that these projects are highly successful in promoting interdisciplinary research and that in over half the cases they become an integral part of the students' doctoral dissertation.

-The Geodynamics Program is co-sponsored by Woods Hole Oceanographic Institution’s Academic Programs Office and Deep Ocean Exploration Institute.
+The Geodynamics Program is sponsored by Woods Hole Oceanographic Institution’s Academic Programs Office.

 The Woods Hole Oceanographic Institution is dedicated to research and education to advance understanding of the ocean and its interaction with the Earth system, and to communicating this understanding for the benefit of society.
 Learn more »